 D 364 days to goal!

-Weight loss is hard, maintaining is hard, being fat is hard, pick your hard.
+And remember, losing weight is hard, keeping it off is hard, being fat is hard, pick your hard.

 I'd love to join if that's ok!
 I'm a SAHM of two little ones (K is 2 and L is 1, so I have my hands pretty full)!
 I was pretty active and doing well, but I just kind of fell off the wagon and went crazy.
 I've gained 15 pounds back and I'm not happy about it!
 So here I begin again with the resolve that this time I'm going to stick with it and make myself healthy.